HBN Service Release Notes

 3961387

-Description: The changing of the port number for NVUE REST API using nv CLI/API is not supported.
-The following command should not be used to change the port number:
+Description: Changing the port number for the NVUE REST API using the NVUE CLI or API is not supported.
+Do not use the following command to change the port number:

-Workaround: On HBN, NVUE is accessible through 8765 (i.e., default port number).
+Workaround: On HBN, NVUE is accessible through 8765 (the default port number).

 Keywords: NVUE API; port number